devnull-cz/unix-linux-prog-in-c-labs/2024/labs-2024-10-14/assignments.md

 x........x
 ```

-- you can assume (or enforce in the program) and the number is even and bigger or equal to 4
+- you can assume (or enforce in the program) that the number is even and bigger or equal to 4
 - if the file does not exist, create it.
 If it exists, truncate it.
 - use a single `write` to fill the file with dots (`.`)
 - use `lseek` and `write(.., .., 1)` to write the `x` characters and the